-The university of the first author ethics committee has been consulted about the steps to be taken to ensure the protection of interviewees.
-Given that no personal data allowing identification of individual was collected, and this was given spontaneously, the recording and transcriptions were anonymised.
+The ethics committee of the university of the first author has been consulted regarding the steps to be taken to ensure the protection of interviewees.
+Given that no personal data leading to the identification of individuals was collected, the recording and transcriptions were anonymised.
 In this context, by guarantying the anonymity of the participants, no further steps were necessary.
 However, oral consent was asked and all necessary information about the research and the rights of the participants was communicated before starting the interviews.
 Thus, the General Data Protection Regulation (GDPR) was not necessary to conduct the interviews.